-Parameter Bit Count Size in bytes Description 2048 for the first CU only 246 data bytes are used.

-Description of the FAST encoded data:

-- Each compressed observation consists of an integer number of Compression Units (CUs). - Each CU represents a fixed number of samples (2048). - Each CU starts with a 16 bit initial value, this value is byte aligned. - In the first CU of an observation the third byte contains the block length (16). - Each Compression Unit contains and integer number of Blocks (= 2048/block length = 128). - Each Block starts with a 5 bit number that indicates the number of bits used to encode the successive differences. - Each Block continues with the differences, the least significant bit of these small numbers is used as a sign indicator, so the differences can be positive and negative.

-Note that even after an initial value (start of a CU) a difference is encoded to calculate the first data sample, so the initial delta after the initial value will be zero.
+Parameter Bit Size in Description Parameter Count bytes Description for the first CU only 246 data bytes are used.
+2048 Description of the FAST encoded data : - Each compressed observation consists of an integer number of Compression Units (CUs). - Each CU represents a fixed number of samples (2048). - Each CU starts with a 16 bit initial value, this value is byte aligned. - In the first CU of an observation the third byte contains the block length (16). - Each Compression Unit contains and integer number of Blocks (= 2048/block length = 128). - Each Block starts with a 5 bit number that indicates the number of bits used to encode the successive differences. - Each Block continues with the differences, the least significant bit of these small numbers is used as a sign indicator, so the differences can be positive and negative.
+Note that even after an initial value (st initial delta after the initial value will be , a difference i s encoded to calculate the first data sample, so the